 - Single-use plastic carryout bags are banned (defined as less than 2.25 mil thick).
 Old supplies may be used as protective bags if handles are cut off.

-- Stores may provide paper bags or reusable bags to customers for a minimum of ten cents per bag.
+- Stores may provide paper bags or reusable bags (a reusable bag includes durable plastic bags at least 2.25 mil thick) to customers for a minimum of ten cents per bag.

 - Stores must itemize the ten cent bag charge on the customer’s receipt.

 - Stores may exempt customers paying for goods with WIC coupons or food stamp cards from the ten cent bag charge.

 - Stores retain the revenue from the bag charges to compensate for the cost of carryout bags and record-keeping requirements.

 - Stores may not provide free carryout bags to customers after April 22, 2013, except as noted above.
 Stores may provide carryout bags with a promotion that discounts other goods to compensate for the bag charges, e.g. buy 10 items and get a reusable bag.